 Climate, biogeochemical cycles, and planetary tectonics are the three basic processes that shape the environment.
-Geoscientists face a unique challenge in seeking to understand the complexity of the Earth’s physical and biogeochemical systems.
+Earth and Environmental Scientists face a unique challenge in seeking to understand the complexity of the Earth’s physical and biogeochemical systems.
 The surface environment of the Earth is controlled by interactions between the deep Earth, the atmosphere, the hydrosphere, and the biosphere.
 These interactions occur on timescales ranging from picoseconds for chemical reactions on mineral surfaces to the billions of years over which plate tectonic processes and biological evolution operate.
-UMKC’s Department of Geosciences is at the forefront of scientific discovery in the solid earth, the environmental geosciences and oceanography/climate science.
+UMKC’s Department of Earth and Environmental Sciences is at the forefront of scientific discovery in the solid earth, the environmental geosciences and oceanography/climate science.
 Our faculty and students address critical societal issues, such as climate change and geologic hazards, through research and education.

 At UMKC, you will receive cutting-edge undergraduate research opportunities with world-renowned faculty; exposure to theory, experiment/observation and simulation; and have access to numerous connections to career opportunities.